Towards impactful challenges: post-challenge paper, benchmarks and other dissemination actions: Introduction

-\textbf{A post-challenge paper}, which we will discuss, is a valuable milestone to aim at to conduct this activity in a structured fashion, clarifying the results, lessons, gaps and research directions in a concise and intelligible form.
-It further helps keep the community engaged by disseminating challenge outcomes and giving incentives to advance state of the art further.
-Note that there should ideally exist a white paper addressing the public at large and delivering the necessary background and concepts to understand the problem, a challenge design paper describing the modelling and problem implementation, and any code or dataset documentation.
+Ensuring long-term community engagement requires sharing outcomes and resources with both participants and the wider research community: \begin{itemize} \item Results and lessons on which they can build upon, \item Remaining gaps and research directions that can push the boundaries of current knowledge, \item Materials (benchmarks, solution codes, visualizations, tutorials) that facilitate continued and reproducible research. \end{itemize} Post-challenge activity is therefore necessary, especially as the raw and meta outputs of challenges can be numerous and complex.
+Assigning sufficient resources for structuring and evaluating these outputs helps extract meaningful analysis, discussion, and conclusions.

-As for post-challenge papers, they are often aimed at a more technical audience.
-Both challenge organisers and participants can contribute to such papers.
-In the end, there can be many \textbf{different paper kinds} such as:
+A \textbf{post-challenge paper} represents one cornerstone of such activities.
+It conveys results, lessons, gaps, and research directions in a concise, intelligible form.
+Such a paper often keeps the community engaged by disseminating challenge outcomes, contributing new insights, and incentivizing future work to push the state of the art.
+Ideally, this post-challenge paper is complemented by: \begin{itemize} \item A white paper for a broader audience, explaining the challenge background, \item A challenge design paper describing the modelling and problem implementation, \item Code or dataset documentation for reproducibility and further experimentation. \end{itemize}